nasa/cumulus-docs/docs/cumulus-task-message-flow.md

 #### Preparation Step 1: Fetch remote event

-Fetch remote event will fetch the actual event from S3 if the cumulus message includes a `replace` key.
+Fetch remote event will fetch the full event from S3 if the cumulus message includes a `replace` key.

 Once "my-large-event.json" is fetched from S3, it's returned from the fetch remote event function.
 If no "replace" key is present, the event passed to the fetch remote event function is assumed to be a full Cumulus Message and returned as-is.